top of page

 USER ATTRIBUTES

-From our analysis of multiple users we've interviewed, majority of users are either students or professors, most are frequent users of technologies and have a preference with either a smartphone or compouters.
+From our analysis of multiple users (20 users) we've interviewed, majority of users are either students or professors, most are frequent users of technologies and have a preference with either a smartphone or computers.

 image.png